-- 2 tablespoon sweetened condensed milk
+- 1-2 tablespoon sweetened condensed milk or to your taste

-- ½ C hot boiled water
+- ½ C hot boiling water

 - 1 C ice

 - Place the top disc on and carefully screw it over the filter "cup" with your fingers.
 Use a metal spoon and continue to tighten until you feel some resistance.

 - Place the coffee phin over top of the glass with the condensed milk.

-- When the coffee is dripping at an ideal slow rate, add the rest of the hot water (it should take about 4-5 minutes for the coffee to finish dripping through) and place the cover over top.
+- When the coffee is dripping at an ideal slow rate, pour the rest of the hot water (it should take about 4-5 minutes for the coffee to finish dripping through) and place the cover over top.

-- Stir the condensed milk and coffee together, and pour over the ice cubes.
+- Stir the condensed milk and coffee together, and pour into the glass with ice.

 - Add a straw and enjoy immediately.